microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDeletedApplication.md

 ## Description

-Retrieves the list of previously deleted applications.
+The `Get-EntraBetaDeletedApplication` cmdlet Retrieves the list of previously deleted applications.

+Note: Deleted security groups are permanently removed and cannot be retrieved.

 ## Examples